marijnh/Eloquent-JavaScript/00_intro.md

 {{index ECMAScript, compatibility}}

-After its adoption outside of Netscape, a ((standard)) document was written to describe the way the JavaScript language should work, so that the various pieces of software that claimed to support JavaScript were actually talking about the same language.
+After its adoption outside of Netscape, a ((standard)) document was written to describe the way the JavaScript language should work so that the various pieces of software that claimed to support JavaScript were actually talking about the same language.
 This is called the ECMAScript standard, after the Ecma International organization that